I will jump right in and give you two answers to what you should put at the bottom of your raised garden bed.

 Today, I am using planks of wood as I already have them and I think it looks nice.

 6. Complete the foundation

-Place the logs, branches, etc. on top of the weed blocking area in the bottom of your hole.
+Place the logs, branches, etc. on top of the weed-blocking area at the bottom of your hole.
 Try to cut down the pieces to a size that creates a somewhat flat and even layer.

 7. Fill up the raised garden bed

 I use a mixture of roughly 60% top or garden soil and 40% compost to fill up my raised garden bed to the desired level.